kyletress/kyletress.github.io/index.md

 {% include masthead.html %}

 Hi, I'm **Kyle Tress**.
-Welcome to my personal website.

-I write about performance, reading, and how books can make us better thinkers and leaders.
+I write about performance and leadership, and how reading can make us better thinkers and leaders.
 I study world leaders, elite athletes, successful entrepreneurs, and other world-class performers to discover the keys to their success.
-Then I simplify it and share it here and in my [monthly newsletter](/newsletter).
+Then I distill and share what I learn.

 ### Select articles: